nsharpe/ai/README.md

 * All code commits should come with the goal of generalizing input and output
 * The Neural Networks will be generated via a [Evolutionary Algorithm](https://en.wikipedia.org/wiki/Evolutionary_algorithm).
 As such the networks generated from this project will work best with short quick actions.
 * There will be no jars required to run this application
+* Number of inputs and output are consistent for all Neural Networks running in a given simulation

+## Definitions

+#### Tick
+All nodes of a given neural network being activated.
+There is probably a better word.
+To be reviewed.
+#### Step
+All neural networks in a given simultation activating a tick along with any pre or post step actions.
+For example giving out a specific output
+#### Generation
+All neural networks in the simultation have taken a certain number of steps.

+#### Simulation
+A series of generations.
+The initial generation may be random or predetermined.
+Subsequent generations are populated by neural networks that satisfy some condition.
+When moving from one generation to another any neural networks offspring have a change to be slightly and randomly modified.

+####

 ## Requirements
 * Java 16